prajjwol1/automation-assignment/README.md

 Benefits I observed using testng:
-Scaling test cases is very easy and integration becomes smooth Test reports generate without extra effort and aslo we have clear control over execution order
+Scaling test cases is very easy and integration becomes smooth Test reports generate without extra effort and we also have clear control over execution order

 # Assignment 3 -- JDBC, POJO, and CSV